(Redirected from Rich Gossage)

 Years of Success

 The Yankees were a famous team in the years Goose pitched for them, whose high-profile players were often in the news for reasons good or bad.
 Gossage's teammates included Reggie Jackson, Thurman Munson, Graig Nettles, Catfish Hunter, Lou Piniella, Dave Winfield and Ron Guidry.

 Return to the National League

-Rich Gossage signed a free agent multi-year contract before the 1984 season with the San Diego Padres.
-A journalist asked him why he had chosen the Padres when they had offered the least money of any of the teams after him; Gossage replied that once you've earned money as an established star you can worry about things other than the highest bidder.
+Gossage signed a free agent multi-year contract before the 1984 season with the San Diego Padres.
+A journalist asked why he had chosen the Padres when they offered the least money of any of the teams after him; Gossage replied that once you've earned money as an established star, you can worry about things other than the highest bidder.
 His first year there he helped lead the Padres to their first World Series appearance.
 He had two more seasons of 20+ saves in 1985 and 1986, but the Padres fell back in NL West.
 In 1987, with his effectiveness diminishing, he clashed with management, accusing the team of caring more about its players' moral character than about their ability to win ball games.
 It was not his first dust-up with a front office, as he had once called Yankee owner George Steinbrenner "the fat man upstairs".

-Gossage then closed out his major league career by pitching for six different teams over six seasons, still with decent ERA's although he was no longer being used as the chief fireman.
+Gossage closed out his major league career by pitching for six different teams over six seasons, still with decent ERA's, although he was no longer being used as the chief fireman.
 He was on the division-winning Oakland Athletics in 1992, as a set-up man for future Hall of Fame closer Dennis Eckersley.
+In 1990, he played briefly in Japan, pitching for the Fukuoka Daiei Hawks of the Pacific League in 23 games, going 2-3 with 8 saves and a 4.40 ERA.